Skip to main content

 Before chunking, documents are parsed to extract text.
 The parser affects how well structure is preserved.

-The preset you choose selects an appropriate parser, but you can override it in advanced settings.
+The preset you choose selects an appropriate parser, but you can override it at any time in the knowledge base settings — see Configuring the Document Parser.

 Understanding RAG